Proudly serving VT and NH including - Colchester, Keene, Burlington and nearby1-855-248-5226

 Cracks in your concrete floor slab can be a sign of foundation settlement, but they may also be a sign that the slab floor alone has settled.

-There are times when your slab floor may sink or lift independently of the foundation walls, damaging the floors but not necessarily the walls.
+There are times when your slab floor may sink or lift independently of the foundation walls, damaging the floors but not necessarily the foundation walls themselves.

 Cracks in drywall throughout the house are reliable indicators of foundation settlement.
 Cracks will often be larger and more obvious in the home's upper levels.